-Human Motor Primitives (WP1)
+Human Motor Primitives - Work Package 1

 Humans are an extraordinary example of autonomous systems with multiple degrees of freedom, compliant mechanics, and rich and adaptive motor skills.
-This work package aims at grounding the development of a novel robot architecture on the human motor control and cognitive architecture and at providing new fundamental and theoretical insights into its organization.
+This work package aims at grounding the development of a novel robot architecture on the human motor control and cognitive architecture and at providing new fundamental and theoretical insights into its organisation.

 Leading institute: Fondazione Santa Lucia

-Contact Person: Prof. Andrea d'Avella
+Contact person: Dr. Andrea d'Avella

-• Integrate the developed compliant actuators into a new generation of robotic systems, the humanoid iCub and the quadruped robot Cheetah
+- Integrate new compliant actuators into the humanoid iCub and the quadruped robot Oncilla

-• Provide compliance in simulations of iCub, Cheetah
+- Provide compliance in simulations of iCub, Cheetah

-• Develop appropriate joint level control strategies that will allow the effective control of the joint motion and stiffness
+- Develop appropriate joint level control strategies that will allow the effective control of the joint motion and stiffness

-Leading institute: Italian Institute of technology
+Leading institute: Italian Institute of Technology

 Contact person: Prof. Darwin Caldwell